Mat2314/mail-attachments/README.md

 ## Usage
 First configure the server type and put it in the .env file (see .env.example).
 You can also define REQUIRED_FILE_EXTENSION which stands for filtering retrieved files by their extension type.
-(PDF by default)
+(PDF by default).
+Moreover, to specify which word are you looking for in a PDF file, adjust BROWSED_DATA env variable.

 Then you're ready to go, open your terminal and run the following:
 ```